1993–94 Australian region cyclone season: Tropical Cyclone Sadie

 During 29 January, the BoM reported that a tropical low had developed within the monsoon trough, to the north of the Gove Peninsula in the Northern Territory.
 During that day the low rapidly developed further as it moved south-eastwards, before early on 29 January the BoM's TCWC Darwin reported that the low had developed into a category 1 tropical cyclone and named it Sadie as the system started to move southwards.
 Later that day the JTWC initiated advisories on Cyclone Sadie and designated it as Tropical Cyclone 14P, while the system started to move towards the east and was near its peak 1-minute maximum sustained windspeeds of 85 km/h (50 mph).
 Early the next day Cyclone Sadie made landfall to the north of near Normanton, after the BoM had reported that the system had peaked with 10-minute maximum sustained winds of 85 km/h (50 mph).
 After making landfall, the system moved towards the south-southeast before weakening and degenerating into a tropical low/rain depression later that day.

 Severe Tropical Cyclone Theodore

-Severe Tropical Cyclone Theodore existed from 22 to 28 February.
+Severe Tropical Cyclone Theodore formed from a tropical low located over the northern Solomon Islands on 22 February.
+The low began to intensify, reaching cyclone intensity at 1800 UTC on 23 February.
+Theodore continued to intensify rapidly while moving in a southerly direction.
+By 24 February, Theodore's central pressure was at 945 hPa, and recurved to the east-southeast.
+By 25 February, the storm reached its peak intensity, with a minimum atmospheric pressure of 910 hPa.
+Theodore's pressure increased to 935 hPa while rapidly moving southeast on 26 February.
+The storm eventually passed between New Caledonia and the Loyalty group of islands.
+Eventually, the cyclone had lost its tropical characteristics, eventually dissipating over the open seas as it moved eastward on 2 March.

+The Solomon Islands and Papua New Guinea experienced high rainfall and flooding in Theodore's early stages.
+Rossel and Sudest Islands in Papua New Guinea saw damage.
+Homes, schools, and crops were destroyed.
+New Caledonia experienced gale-force winds.